BigNeuron/Events-and-News/README.md

 [Nov 2015] BigNeuron held the first data visualization and analysis hackathon at Oak Ridge National Lab, utilizing the large display wall of supercomputing facility.

+[Oct 2015] A Neuron Tracing algorithm workshop devoted for BigNeuron was held together in the 2015 Bioimage Informatics conference at NIST (http://www.nist.gov/itl/ssd/is/bioimage-conference-2015.cfm).
+5 teams from Janelia (USA), Allen (USA), Taiwan, Singapore, and Illinois (USA), presented their featured work on various neruon tracing strategies.

+[Aug 2015] The Big Machine for BigNeuron workshop, a supercomputing workshop featured BigNeuron, was held at London (http://braininformatics.london/)

+[July 2015] The Neuron journal published the position paper about BigNeuron project (http://www.cell.com/neuron/abstract/S0896-6273%2815%2900599-1)

+[July 2015] The Neuroinformatics journal published an editorial on BigNeuron  (http://link.springer.com/article/10.1007%2Fs12021-015-9270-9)

+[May 2015] Oak Ridge National Lab issued a news piece about BigNeuron effort (https://www.ornl.gov/news/digitizing-neurons).